Harold Bloom: Personal life and death

 Bloom married Jeanne Gould in 1958.
 They had two children.
 In a 2005 interview, Jeanne said that she and Harold were both atheists, which he denied: "No, no, I'm not an atheist.
 It's no fun being an atheist."

 Bloom was the subject of a 1990 article in GQ titled "Bloom in Love", which accused him of having affairs with female graduate students.
 He called the article a "disgusting piece of character assassination".
 Bloom's friend and colleague the biographer R. W. B. Lewis said in 1994 that Bloom's "wandering, I gather is a thing of the past.
 I hate to say it, but he rather bragged about it, so that wasn't very secret for a number of years."
-In a 2004 article for New York magazine, Naomi Wolf wrote that while she was an undergraduate student at Yale University in 1983, Bloom attended a dinner with her, saying he would discuss her writing.
-Instead, she claims that he came on to her, placing his hand on her inner thigh.
+In a 2004 article for New York magazine, Naomi Wolf wrote that while she was an undergraduate student at Yale University in 1983, Bloom placed his hand on her inner thigh at a dinner arranged to discuss her writing.
 Bloom "vigorously denied" the allegation.
+Camille Paglia criticized Wolf, accusing her of launching a witch hunt and calling it "indecent" to make allegations about events from 20 years earlier.
+In response, Andrea Dworkin defended Wolf's trustworthiness despite their intellectual and ideological disagreements, while Jenni Murray, Marcelle d'Argy Smith, and Elizabeth Wurtzel responded more critically, casting doubt on Wolf's account and questioning the long gap between the alleged incident and Wolf's disclosure.

 Bloom never retired from teaching, swearing that he would need to be removed from the classroom "in a great big body bag".
 He had open heart surgery in 2002 and broke his back after a fall in 2008.
 He died at a hospital in New Haven, Connecticut, on October 14, 2019.
 He was 89 years old.

 Writing career

 Defense of Romanticism

-Bloom began his career with a sequence of highly regarded monographs on Percy Bysshe Shelley (Shelley's Myth-making, Yale University Press, originally Bloom's doctoral dissertation), William Blake (Blake's Apocalypse, Doubleday), W.B.
-Yeats (Yeats, Oxford University Press), and Wallace Stevens (Wallace Stevens: The Poems of Our Climate, Cornell University Press).
+Bloom began his career with a sequence of highly regarded monographs on Percy Bysshe Shelley (Shelley's Myth-making, Yale University Press, originally Bloom's doctoral dissertation), William Blake (Blake's Apocalypse, Doubleday), W. B. Yeats (Yeats, Oxford University Press), and Wallace Stevens (Wallace Stevens: The Poems of Our Climate, Cornell University Press).
 In these, he defended the High Romantics against neo-Christian critics influenced by such writers as T. S. Eliot, who became a recurring intellectual foil.
 Bloom had a contentious approach: his first book, Shelley's Myth-making, charged many contemporary critics with sheer carelessness in their reading of the poet.